 • Please notify us at least two weeks in advance of any trip you are planning, and tell us what you would like to do with the pet while you are away.
 All care of the foster pet outside of the contracted foster family must be approved in advance.

-• Do not leave the care of your foster pet to someone outside of the family, unless you get prior consent.
+• Do not leave the care of your foster pet to someone that has not been approved to foster, unless you get prior consent.

 • Foster parenting is a lot of work.
 The pet will need time to adjust to your home.
 They may be stressed on arrival and take sometimes a few days to a few weeks to settle in.
 They may have accidents in your home initially until they are reminded where to go (in a box, in the case of a cat).
 They may chew things up and grab things off the counter as well.
-Your best assurance that won’t happen is if you keep them in a room with a gated area that is secure, crate them, or leave them in a “childproof” room while you are away.
+Your best assurance that won’t happen is if you keep them in a room with a gated area that is secure or leave them in a “childproof” room while you are away.
+We cannot guarantee any incoming foster his housetrained.

 *IF YOU DECIDE TO ADOPT YOUR FOSTER PET*

 • Occasionally, foster families decide to adopt their foster pet.
-Fosters get first choice to adopt, so if you should you decide to adopt your foster pet, please let us know before we post the animal for adoption.
-It is very hard on the people who fill out an application to go through the whole process only to be told the animal is no longer available.
+Fosters get first choice to adopt as long as they are still available for adoption.
+If you decide to adopt your foster pet, please let us know BEFORE we post the animal for adoption.
+If you inform us too late and the pet already has an approved adopter, the pet will NOT be available for the foster to adopt.

 •The first step in adopting your foster pet is to fill out an adoption contract.
-The adoption donation would apply, except you would get a foster discount.
-We rely heavily on adoption donations to continue functioning.
+We cannot guarantee that you will be approved as an adopter.
+The adoption donation fee would apply, except you would get a foster discount.
+We rely heavily on adoption donations to continue saving lives.

 *LAST BUT NOT LEAST*